nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 As a [CS1101S teaching assistant](#glossary), do you find yourself scrambling between your notes, students' contacts, and calendar to consolidate and manage of all your students' information?
-Do you spend hours consolidating your students' work and keeping track of their progress to ensure that they have completed their tasks on time and are coping well in the module?
+Do you spend hours consolidating your students' work, keeping track of their progress and ensuring that they are coping well in the module?

 Worry no more!
 Our application, **FRIDAY**, will reduce the hassle of managing your students and save you valuable time and effort by alleviating your workload.
 You can spend more time focusing on your own studies, improving your